 In Year 6, our member cohort is organized into 6 Tracks, or focus areas: Interactive Experiences, Museum Technology, Creative Experiments, Experiments in Art and Technology (E.A.T.), Equitable Platforms and Ideas for the City.
 Each Track is assigned a dedicated mentor-in-residence, and in most cases we have partnered with like-minded projects or companies to offer special programming and opportunities for members.

 How can we imagine new applications for science and technology through the lens of art and design?
 Supported by Science Sandbox, this track engages creative practitioners who are exploring artificial intelligence, robotics, biotech, digital manufacturing, and other science-based areas of research through their practice.
 Through diverse art and design projects, members of this Track are bringing scientific research into mainstream dialogue and translating complex issues for the general public to engage with.
 Projects include innovative approaches to materials and green infrastructure, artworks that engage space, geography and physical senses in surprising ways, and research that interrupts conventional scientific narratives.

 EXPERIMENTS IN ART AND TECHNOLOGY

-Supported by Nokia Bell Labs and in partnership with Rhizome, we are creating a new space for artists, creative technologists, indie game designers, preservation researchers and interaction designers who are making and researching born-digital art.
-Experiments in Art and Technology revives a decades-old program at Nokia Bell Labs, where NEW INC members are collaborating with engineers and technologists who are exploring the deep future of communications through speculative technologies and unprecedented ideas.
-Projects in this Track include artistic practitioners in several media, including immersive tech, sound, digital animation, collaborative engineering and interactive performance.
+Supported by Nokia Bell Labs and in partnership with Rhizome, the Experiments in Art and Technology (E.A.T.)
+Track is a program for artists, creative technologists, indie game designers, preservation researchers and interaction designers who are making and researching born-digital art.
+Building on over a century of work bringing artists together in collaboration with Bell Labs researchers, E.A.T.
+Track members are invited to explore the deep future of communications through speculative technologies and unprecedented ideas.

 Learn more about the E.A.T.
 Track.